James Brady (columnist)

-Biography

 Early years and military service

 Brady was born in Sheepshead Bay, Brooklyn.
 His career in journalism started working as a copy boy for the Daily News, where he worked while attending Manhattan College.
 He graduated in 1950.
 He left the paper to serve in the United States Marine Corps during the Korean War.
 During the war, he was a member of the 2nd Battalion, 7th Marines first leading a rifle platoon and later acting as an executive officer of a rifle company at one point serving under John Chafee.
 The majority of his service took place in the North Korean Taebaek Mountains during the fall and bitterly cold winter of 1951 and 1952.
 During this time he was also promoted to First Lieutenant.
 Brady was awarded the Bronze Star with the Combat V (recognizing an award resulting from combat heroism) in November 2001 for his actions on May 31, 1952, in a firefight with Chinese forces near Panmunjom.